-Generation after generation of females being conditioned to idolize male aggression and shield males from accountability for their outbursts of barbaric behavior has thwarted all of our emotional growth and deprived us of a nurturing, emotionally safe environment needed for optimal functioning and human progress.
+Generation after generation of females being conditioned to idolize male aggression and shield males from accountability for their barbaric behavior has thwarted all of our emotional growth and deprived us of a nurturing, emotionally safe environment needed for optimal functioning and human progress.

 The dysfunctional shielding I describe above is partly due to cult teachings, and partly due to something more primal: each tribe needs its physically strongest and most aggressive to protect resources and the tribe itself from annihilation by “outside” aggressors.
 However, the civilized world can no longer afford to allow the most unevolved parts of humans: tribalism, lack of empathy, selfishness, greed, aggression, as well as a dysfunctional, insatiable need to dominate any and all resources, including human resources, hold us all back and destroy the Planet at the same time.
-This is why we need as many females as possible emancipating themselves from a child-like state of emotional and financial dependency on males so that they can live as independent adults with their own resources, and help leverage the type of positive change that feminine, nurturing sensibilities foster.
+This is why we need as many females as possible emancipating themselves from a child-like state of emotional and financial dependency on males and grow into independent adults with their own resources, helping to leverage the type of positive change that feminine, nurturing sensibilities foster.

 Since I started blogging I’ve received quite a bit of positive feedback from readers.
 I’ve even inspired a high-school buddy to craft her own stories.
 That’s what keeps me going.
 We who have transcended trauma not hating the world but sharing our journey with others are part of the nurturing movement that the world needs right now in full force.
+MB